openthread/ot-docs/site/en/codelabs/openthread-network-simulator/index.lab.md

 An alternative way to exit node context is the `node 0` command.

-## Viewing Node Logs and Packet Captures
+## Viewing node logs and packet captures
 Duration: 05:00

 ### OpenThread node logs